Published by IRICE — independent third-party evaluation body · framework approved by the Biodiversity Standard Council

 Ecologists & Consultants

 Environmental consultancies, biodiversity advisors, independent ecologists.
 A qualifying pathway (IRICE Biodiversity Partner), a modern referential to add to your service portfolio, a way to differentiate your practice from the rigid approaches on the market.
-Training eligible for vocational training fund coverage (OPCO) via Qualitel Formation.
+Qualification is delivered by IRICE against a published curriculum, with an individual qualification number listed in a public directory.

 Why measure biodiversity